Remote Sensing of the Atmosphere and Biosphere

 9 units (3-0-6) |

 An introduction into methods to quantify trace gases as well as vegetation properties remotely (from space, air-borne or ground-based).
 This course will provide the basic concepts of remote sensing, using hands-on examples to be solved in class and as problem-sets.
-Topics covered include: Absorption spectroscopy, measurement and modeling techniques, optimal estimation theory and error characterization, applications in global studies of biogeochemical cycles and air pollution/quality.
+Topics covered include Absorption spectroscopy, measurement and modeling techniques, optimal estimation theory and error characterization, applications in global studies of biogeochemical cycles and air pollution/quality.
 This course is complementary to EE/Ae 157ab and Ge/EE/ESE 157c with stronger emphasis on applications for the atmosphere and biosphere.
-Students will work with real and synthetic remote sensing data (basic knowledge of Python advantageous, will make use of Jupyter notebooks extensively).
+Students will work with real and synthetic remote sensing data (basic knowledge of a scripting language is advantageous, most of the examples will be in Julia).
+Not offered 2021-2022.

 The online version of the Caltech Catalog is provided as a convenience; however, the printed version is the only